shaunpersad/react-commentbox/README.md

     constructor(props) {
         super(props);
         this.state = {
-            authorName: null
+            authorName: '',
+            authorNameIsSet: false
         };
-        this.getAuthorName = this.getAuthorName.bind(this);
+        this.onChangeAuthorName = this.onChangeAuthorName.bind(this);
         this.getComments = this.getComments.bind(this);
         this.comment = this.comment.bind(this);
         this.reply = this.reply.bind(this);